 Getting past, present and future medical treatment for your work injury paid for is an important part of filing a worker’s compensation claim, but it’s not everything.
-Whether you will require long-term medical care or your injury affects your ability to work in the future, Fields Law Firm can help you get the workers’ compensation benefits you need so you can focus on getting better and returning to work.
+Whether you will require long-term medical care or your injury affects your ability to work in the future, Fields Law Firm can help you get the workers compensation benefits you need so you can focus on getting better and returning to work.

 Potential Claims and Benefits

-Every workers’ compensation case is different, and it’s important to look at all of the potential claims related to your work injury.
+Every workers compensation case is different, and it’s important to look at all of the potential claims related to your work injury.
 At Fields Law Firm, we have the one of the largest teams of professionals dedicated to helping injured workers in Minnesota, and we are committed to making sure every injured worker receives the benefits they need and deserve.

-Our Minnesota workers’ compensation lawyers will evaluate your case to determine whether you may be eligible to receive additional compensation and benefits for your injuries, such as:
+Because we handle different types of Workers Compensation and Disability Claims in Minnesota, we can evaluate your case to determine whether you may be eligible to receive additional compensation and benefits for your injuries, such as:

 - Social Security Disability (SSD) Benefits